jeremih4/jeremih4/README.md

 - ⚡ Fun fact: ...
 -->

-### I'm a 2020 graduate, aspiring data scientist, and a manchester united aficionado!!
+### I'm a 2020 graduate, associate level data scientist, and a manchester united aficionado!!

 - 🔭 I graduated from the University of Melbourne in december 2020
 - 🌱 I’m currently learning and relearning everything 🤣